JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 - Is there a difference between different brands of CR2032 batteries?
 - So how can we tell?

 We can search the Internet for testing of CR2032 batteries.
-Most of what was find is that the more expensive manufacturers provide lots of test results, the cheap batteries do not provide that much information.
-What we see from the manufacturer’s steady state testing (like turning on the lights till the battery dies). is the normal lithium battery characteristics, when testing start the voltage will drop when put under load, then a long slow drop ending with a sudden fast roll off.
+Most of what we find is that the more expensive manufacturers provide lots of test results.
+The cheap batteries do not provide that much information.
+What we see from the manufacturer’s steady state testing (like turning on the lights till the battery dies) is the normal lithium battery characteristics, when testing starts- the voltage will drop when put under load- then a long slow drop, ending with a sudden fast roll off.
 A good example is the [Energizer CR2032 Product Data Sheet ](https://data.energizer.com/pdfs/cr2032.pdf).

-In most real-world usage for coin batteries, such as with the [JemRF devices](https://www.jemrf.com), are not a steady state load, but a pulse load when the device transmits.
+ Most real-world usage for coin batteries, such as with the [JemRF devices](https://www.jemrf.com), are not a steady state load, but a pulse load when the device transmits.
 Then there is a relatively long rest time before transmitting again.
-This cycle is a few milliseconds to transmit then from 1-to-5-minute sleep period.
-Like using a TV or Garage door opener, a short press of the button then a wait period.
+This cycle is a few milliseconds to transmit, then from 1-to-5-minute sleep period.
+Like using a TV or Garage door opener- a short press of the button then a wait period.
 I have also observed that a lithium battery will recover some when the load is removed.
 I assume this mode would lengthen the lifetime of the battery, so one additional question:
-- Will pluse loads change the power curve?
+- Will pulse loads change the power curve?

 ## Test Plan
-To better match real-world usage, the test conditions would need to be a pulse of load then a long rest and pulse again.
-To do that we built a test rig to hold and test 4 CR2032 batteries.
-The testing was for each battery to turn on an LED for .25 seconds, one at a time.
-Then repeat.
+To better match real-world usage, the test conditions would need to be a load pulse , then a long rest and pulse again.
+To do that, we built a test rig to hold and test 4 CR2032 batteries.
+The testing was for each battery to turn on an LED for .25 seconds, one at a time, then repeat.
 This cycle allowed each battery the same on and off time.
 The off time being 3 times longer to allow for some battery recovery.
 The normal lithium CR2032 battery operates at 2.8 volts.
 So testing was run until the batteries were below 2.4 volts.
-While batteries in many devices will still operate below 2.4 volts, some test end voltage was needed and manufacture data show at 2.4 volts the battery has started the fast roll off phase.
+While batteries in many devices will still operate below 2.4 volts, I picked 2.4 volts based on manufacture data, which show at 2.4 volts the battery has started the fast roll off phase.
 ## Batteries Tested
 Here is the summary of the batteries tested so far and their cost (if bought 10 at a time):